Sharcoux/slider/README.md

-  enabled={true}                    // If false, the slider won't respond to touches anymore trackHeight={4}                   // The track's height in pixel thumbSize={15}                    // The thumb's size in pixel slideOnTap={true}                 // If true, touching the slider will update it's value.
+  enabled={true}                    // If false, the slider won't respond to touches anymore trackHeight={4}                   // The track's height in pixel thumbSize={15}                    // The thumb's size in pixel thumbImage={undefined}            // An image that would represent the thumb slideOnTap={true}                 // If true, touching the slider will update it's value.
 No need to slide the thumb. onValueChange={undefined}         // Called each time the value changed.
 The type is (value: number) => void onSlidingStart={undefined}        // Called when the slider is pressed.
 The type is (value: number) => void